Starting a business can be one of the most terrifying, yet completely rewarding experiences in an entrepreneur’s lifetime.

 Above, we discussed the advantages and disadvantages of a general partnership.
 Other types of partnerships include limited partnerships and joint ventures.

 A limited partnership is one in which a partner is only liable for his or her share of the business.
 For instance, if a limited partner (LP) contributed $10,000 into a company worth $200,000, the partner would only own a 5% stake in the business.
 Therefore, they would only be responsible for their 5% stake and not accountable for the entire company’s debts.
 Usually limited partners are investors who do not partake in the daily operations of a business.
 Day-to-day management is handled by the general partner.

 - Limited partner only assumes liability for what they contribute and little to no liability for the rest of the company’s debt or obligations

 - These partners don’t have much involvement in day to day operations, freeing them from daily disputes or management woes

 - Taxed at a personal level on their investment (pass-through taxation)

 - General partner must tend to all daily operations, incur company liability as well as keep limited partner informed.

-Joint ventures are a temporary partnership in which two or more business partners collaborate on a project or venture to gain mutual benefits by sharing costs, risks, strategy and resources.
+Joint ventures are a temporary business arrangement in which two or more business partners collaborate on a project or venture to gain mutual benefits by sharing costs, risks, strategy and resources.
 A joint venture agreement dictates the nature and conditions of their business together.
 Generally these relationships occur when each business is established and would like access to the tools or resources of one another that they might not have access to on their own.
 For instance, access to a foreign market.